Squadrick/squadrick.github.io/menu/feed.md

 ### 22nd May 2021, 02:43 AM

-I took an off from work today with the hopes of enjoying a nice birthday weekend.
+I took an off from work today with the hope of enjoying a nice birthday weekend.
 I spent the day listening to Neil Gaiman's The Sandman on Audible, and hacking on [SummaryDB](https://github.com/squadrick/summarydb/) and I just hit 100 commits.
 I thought it was worthy of